freichel/willitfit/README.md

 - [ ] 3D interactive plot
 After the minimum working product is complete, the above components will be refined further, both for speed and versatility.
 In addition, other potential components include (non-exhaustive list):
 - [ ] Web scraping module (text and images) for car dimensions
-- [ ] Machine Learning module to model car trunk size
+- [ ] Machine Learning module to estimate car trunk size
 - [ ] User interface enhancement allowing user to take photo of own vehicle (as opposed to manually inputing make and model)
 - [ ] Inclusion of providers other than IKEA